Firebrand/codebasenotes/README.md

 # CodebaseNotes

-An extension that allows you to add notes about your codebase's files AND folders directly on the project tree in the VS Code UI.
-The aim is to help developers and teams maintain clear documentation about the structure and purpose of different parts of their codebase.
-Also serves as a great tool for personal learning or onboarding.
+A VS Code extension that allows you to add notes about your codebase's files AND folders directly on a project tree in the VS Code UI.
+The goal is to help developers and teams maintain clear documentation about the structure and purpose of different parts of their codebase.
+Also serves as a great tool for onboarding or just personal learning.
 All notes are stored into a single json file that can be checked into a repo.

 ![CodebaseNotes Demo](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/demo4.gif)